Climate Action

 Developed countries, the world’s largest emitters historically, also had a responsibility to “make the deepest reductions while providing substantially more finance to help developing countries accelerate climate action”.

-A Five-point plan for next generation NDCs
+A Five-point plan for next generation NDCs.

-In 2023, an analysis by the United Nations Development Programme (UNDP) found developing and vulnerable nations are “making concrete progress on ambition”.
+In 2023, an analysis by the United Nations Development Programme found developing and vulnerable nations are “making concrete progress on ambition”.
 For example, pledges from African countries are more robust than the global average, it found.

 Some countries, including Germany, have signalled they intend to introduce ‘net-negative’ targets when more greenhouse gases are removed than emitted.
 This goes beyond net zero, which balances the two.